 At the bottom of the mosaic, there are more saints surrounding Jesus.
 In this lineup, however, Jesus hides behind the instruments of his passion: the cross, the nails, and the crown of thorns.
 This is reminiscent of how we see Christ on earth.
 We can only see him through the instruments of his passion, but in heaven we will be able to see him directly in all his splendor.

-Resources: our Virtual Pilgrimage to St. Paul’s Outside the Walls (coming soon to YouTube)
+Resources: our Virtual Pilgrimage to St. Paul’s Outside the Walls (watch on YouTube here)